-Ran received both her PhD and Bachelor of Psychology from the University of Sydney, where she received the Richard Champion Award for Best Empirical Thesis in Learning and Cognition in 2006 for her Honours thesis looking at how cigarette smoking affects decision making.
+Ran received her PhD, Master of Clinical Psychology and Bachelor of Psychology from the University of Sydney, where she received the Richard Champion Award for Best Empirical Thesis in Learning and Cognition in 2006 for her Honours thesis looking at how cigarette smoking affects decision making.
 Her PhD thesis was in Psycholinguistics, a field at the intersection between cognitive psychology and linguistics.
+Her Master’s thesis examined the role of attentional control in anxiety.
 She has presented her research in both national and international conferences.
 Ran comes to ACAP after working on research projects at the University of Western Sydney and Charles Sturt University.
+Ran currently works part time, while continuing her clinical practice.

 - Cognitive psychology